kenduraghav/react-tutorials/log.md

 Created a calculator application using reactjs based on the concepts learned so far.

 **Thoughts** Simple things are tough to handle.

+## Day 21:

+Didn't code today.
+Spent time with my family.

+**Thoughts** Need to balance the time between family and code practice.

+## Day 22:

+Worked on calculator application.
+Added few more operations using _reactjs_ concepts learned.

+**Thoughts**
+Need to work on more functionalities.